SeAliijaz/flutter_ad_player_app/README.md

-# Flutter Ad Player App Documentation
+# Flutter Ad Player App

 Welcome to the official documentation for the **Flutter Ad Player App**.
 This Flutter project serves as a powerful foundation for creating a media player app integrated with advertisements.
 Below, you will find all the essential information to understand, set up, and extend the project according to your requirements.